nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Edit feature

 Pawbook allows the user to `edit` an entity.
-For instance, the user may want to `edit` some features of an owner.
-By entering the edit command with the correct identification number of the owner to be edited, the specified features of the owner will be modified accordingly.
+For instance, the user may want to `edit` some attribute of an owner.
+By entering the edit command with the target owner ID, the attributes of the owner will be modified accordingly.

-In order to generate the respective commands, the raw input needs to be parsed first.
-It is required that the user provide a second keyword right after the `edit` command keyword to indicate the correct entity type to be edited.
+In order to generate the edit command, the user indicates the entity type to be edited, followed by the ID number.
 Using this information, the arguments can be forwarded to the correct parser from within `PawbookParser` to be further processed.

-Below is an example activity diagram for a valid view command from the user.
+Below is an example activity diagram for a valid edit command from the user.

 ![EditActivityDiagram](images/EditActivityDiagram.png){: .center-image}

-Figure 3.1: Activity diagram for edit command in main page view.
+Below is the sequence diagram for the Edit Command.

 ![EditActivityDiagram](images/EditSequenceDiagram.png){: .center-image}

-Figure 3.2: Sequence diagram for EditOwnerCommand in main page view.
+Below is a more detailed look at execute method of the EditCommand.

 ![EditOwnerDetailedSequenceDiagram](images/EditOwnerDetailedSequenceDiagram.png){: .center-image}

-Figure 3.3: More-detailed sequence diagram for EditOwnerCommand in main page view.

 1. The `LogicManager` uses the `PawbookParser` to parse the given user input.
 2. The `PawbookParser` identifies the user command and creates a `EditOwnerCommandParser` object.
 It then calls the `EditOwnerCommandParser`'s `parse()`method with user input as the parameter.